I will bet that Caramelized Banana Sticky Rice with a sweet coconut milk sauce is the dessert you didn't know you wanted!

 - Transfer the cooked rice to a bowl and gently fold in the coconut milk mixture.
 Allow the rice to rest for 30 minutes.

-- In a clean small saucepan, gently simmer the remaining ½ cup of coconut milk with the remaining 2 tablespoons of sugar and diluted cornstarch, stirring occasionally, for about 3 minutes.
+- In a clean small saucepan, gently simmer the remaining ½ cup of coconut milk with the remaining 2 tablespoons of sugar and diluted cornstarch slurry, stirring occasionally, for about 3 minutes.
 Transfer the sauce to a small bowl and allow it to cool.

 - Cut the banana in half lengthwise.